 Pro Tip 1: Don’t be cheap

-Take a deep breath and accept that you will pay around $200.
-It can feel like a big investment with an unknown payoff, but think of how much more adventuring you can do if your feet are comfortable.
+If you want to a solid pair of good hiking shoes for beginners, take a deep breath and accept that you will pay around $200.
+It can feel like a big investment (especially with a market full of cheap hiking boots) with an unknown payoff, but think of how much more adventuring you can do if your feet are comfortable.

 Pro Tip 2: Get an expert employee to help you

 Tell them you’re looking to buy a pair of hiking boots and would like to know when there will be an employee at the store who is an expert on hiking boots.
 You don’t want an employee who is three weeks on the job – you want the seasoned hiking boot department expert who will tell it to you straight.
-Go to the store when they are working.

 Pro Tip 3: Take your time

-Tell the employee you’re looking for beginner hiking boots and describe the types of hikes you’re hoping to use them for.
+Tell the employee you’re looking for good beginner hiking boots and describe the types of hikes you’re hoping to use them for.
 Get a little chatty – these people are very experienced and very helpful.
 Now, walk around the store a few times.
 If you feel pressure on parts of your foot or if something feels too tight/too loose, tell the employee.
 Some feel

 Pro Tip 4: Test your hiking boots out

 Once you’ve found the pair you like, bring them home to test them out.
 Don’t go on a muddy hike through the woods (then you can’t return them), but walk around the block or wear them to the grocery store.